Express Entry: The system

 The Canadian government establishes its own annual quota for new immigrants.
 Under its 2020-2022 Immigration Levels Plan, Canada is targeting the arrival of 91,800 immigrants through Express Entry in 2020.
 It has set a target of an additional 91,150 arrivals in 2021, and 91,150 in 2022.

 At its discretion, the Canadian government conducts an Express Entry draw, inviting the most competitive Express Entry candidates to apply for Canadian permanent resident status.
 In these draws, the federal government establishes a cut-off score, using the Comprehensive Ranking System.
 All candidates with scores higher than the cut-off will receive an official Invitation to Apply (ITA) for permanent residency.
 The lowest CRS score ever recorded for The Federal Skilled Trades Class was 199 in May 2017.
 In 2020, the lowest CRS score for applicants was 415 out of 1,200.
 If multiple applicants have the same CRS score, the system sorts the applications by the date and time the applicant's profile was submitted to the system.
-On rare occasions, the government may limit the draws to specific Express Entry immigration programs.
+The government may limit the draws to specific Express Entry immigration programs.
+This has become frequent since June 2023 when the Canadian government introduced Category-based selection.

 In 2019, the Canadian government issued 85,300 ITAs.
 Some 45% of these ITAs were issued to Federal Skilled Worker Program (FSWP) candidates, 36% went to Canadian Experience Class (CEC) candidates, 18% went to Provincial Nominee Program (PNP) candidates, and 1% went to Federal Skilled Trades Program (FSTP) candidates.

 In 2020, 107,350 further ITAs were issued to Express Entry candidates.

 All applications are processed under the Immigration and Refugee Protection Act (IRPA) and go through the following stages: